sirharis214/ec2-launch-templates/README.md

 > If you wish to define non-default values for block_device_mappings, you only need to define the desired OS's block_device_mappings variable; ie: for Linux, only define `linux_block_device_mappings`.

 ## Launch Template | All options
-All optional arguments for the variable `linux_temp` default to what is defined below, unless stated otherwise.
+All optional arguments for the variable `launch_template` default to what is defined below, unless stated otherwise.

 ```hcl
 module "example_launch_template" {